Alden Page

 What about existing open source crawlers?

 Any decent software engineer will consider existing options before diving into a project and reinventing the wheel.
 My assessment was that although there are a lot of open source crawling frameworks available, few of them focus on images, some are not actively maintained, and all would require extensive customization to meet the requirements of our crawl strategy.
-Further, many solutions are more complex than than our use case demands and would significantly expand our use of cloud infrastructure, resulting in higher expenses and more operational headaches.
+Further, many solutions are more complex than than our use case demands and would significantly expand our use of cloud infrastructure, resulting in higher expenses and operational headaches.
 I experimented with Apache Nutch, Scrapy Cluster, and Frontera; none of the existing options looked quite right for this use case.

 As a reminder, we want to eventually crawl every single Creative Commons work on the internet.
 Effective crawling is central to the capabilities that our search engine is able to provide.
 In addition to being central to achieving high quality image search, crawling could also be useful for discovering new Creative Commons content of any type on any website.
 In my view, that's a strong argument for spending some time designing a custom crawling solution where we have complete end-to-end control of the process, as long as the feature set is limited in scope.
 In the next section, we'll assess the effort required to build a crawler from the ground up.